drshahizan/special-topic-data-engineering/project/proposal/Noctua/proposal_Noctua.md

 - Data Source: Google Review
 - Data Visualization Tools: Tableau / PowerBI
-- Data Transformation: Python, Pandas, Numpy, matplotlib
+- Data Transformation: Python, Pandas, Numpy
-- Machine Learning Algorithms: MLFlow, TensorFlow
+- Machine Learning Algorithms: Natural Language Toolkit (NLTK)
 - Programming language that will be used in this project would be Python, PyScript and json based language MongoDB Query Language (MQL).
 By using Selenium, we can scrap and extract all the reviews from Google and export it into .csv formatted file.

 There are few data security measures that will be implemented in this project including;